MarikTik/eser/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0/).

-This means:
-- You are free to use and redistribute the unmodified source
-- You must attribute the original work
-- You may **not** distribute modified versions of the code (publicly or privately) without explicit permission
-- Contributions via pull request are welcome and may be merged into the main project

-For details, see `LICENSE`.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code for both commercial and non-commercial purposes, provided you include the original copyright notice and the license text.

+For the full license text, please see the [LICENSE](LICENSE) file.

 ## Roadmap